gristlabs/grist-help/help/widget-table.md

     {: .screenshot-half }

-    After adding a column, the column name (set by default to "A", "B", "C", etc.) is immediately selected and highlighted, to let you quickly rename it.
+    After adding a column, the column name (set by default to "A", "B", "C", etc.) is immediately selected and highlighted to let you quickly rename it.
 Just type in the new name and hit <code class="keys">*Enter*</code>, or hit <code class="keys">*Escape*</code> to keep the default name.

 - **Hide columns**: Move the mouse over the column header and click the triangle to open the column menu.
 Click "Hide column" to hide the column.
-The column remains in the data, and can be shown again using the "+" icon on the right of the column headers, or the field list in the widget options panel.
+The column remains in the underlying data, and can be shown again using the "+" icon on the right of the column headers, or the field list in the widget options panel.